Appeal of 18 June: Reception and influence

-The French and Swiss governments recorded the speech as broadcast in written form.
+The French and Swiss governments recorded the 18 June speech as broadcast in written form.
 The Swiss published the text for their own uses on 19 June.
 The manuscript of the speech, as well as the recording of the 22 June speech, were nominated on 18 June 2005 for inclusion in UNESCO's Memory of the World Register by the BBC, which called it "one of the most remarkable pieces in the history of radio broadcasting".

-The themes of the speech would be reused throughout the war to inspire the French people to resist German occupation.
-Four days later, de Gaulle delivered a speech that largely reiterated the points made in his 18 June speech, and the second speech was heard by a larger audience in France.
-The content of the 22 June speech is often confused for that of 18 June.
-In addition, in early August a poster written by de Gaulle would be distributed widely in London and would become known as L'affiche de Londres (The London Poster).
-Variations of this poster would be produced and displayed in Africa, South America and France itself over the course of the war.

 The 70th anniversary of the speech was marked in 2010 by the issuing of a postage stamp (designed by Georges Mathieu) and a €2 commemorative coin.

 In 2023, Le Monde commissioned a recreation of the speech using artificial intelligence to replicate de Gaulle's voice, using a German-language transcription of the speech in Swiss military archives to find the French record of the speech closest to the original and recording a reading of the speech by François Morel as "base audio" to be modified by vocal synthesis to be closer to de Gaulle's voice.

+In June 2025 the de Gaulle family donated a newly discovered draft of the 18 June speech to the French National Archives.

+When Christiane Desroches Noblecourt, the head of the Centre d'Étude et de Documentation sur l'Ancienne Égypte (CEDAE) said that France would save the Temple of Amada from the rising waters of the Aswan High Dam, de Gaulle, who had become President of France, had no idea of the commitment she had made in the name of her country.
+Reportedly on learning of it, he demanded, "Madame, how dare you say that France will save the temple, without authorization from my government?"
+Noblecourt replied, "General, how dare you make an appeal on the radio without authorization from Pétain?", referencing the Appeal of 18 June.
+Amused, De Gaulle agreed to honour Noblecourt's promise.

+In 1976, advocates for legalization of cannabis in France published Appel du 18 joint.
+Since then, many pro-advocacy events have been held on that date.

-France has lost a battle, but has not lost the war
+"France has lost a battle, but has not lost the war"

 De Gaulle's famous quote: "La France a perdu une bataille!
 Mais la France n'a pas perdu la guerre" ("France has lost a battle, but France has not lost the war") is often associated with the Appeal of 18 June.
 While the Appeal's themes are consistent with the quote, it is from a motivational poster featuring de Gaulle, A Tous Les Français, which was distributed all over London on 3 August 1940.